Knowledge Transfer Partnerships

 KTP works as a three-way partnership between a business, a Higher Education institution, and a graduate.

 The first step is to identify the appropriate expertise for your business need(s).
-Our school Business Development Managers can informally discuss this with you and put you in contact with an academic expert at City to explore and define a project.
+Our school Business Development Managers can informally discuss this with you and put you in contact with an academic expert at City, University of London to explore and define a project.
 An agreed project can be anywhere between 1 to 3 years in length, depending on the scope of your requirements.

 Every project must: